jasp-stats/jasp-desktop/Resources/Help/analyses/ancovabayesian.md

   - Upper: The upper bound of the credible interval of the mean.

 #### Model Averaged Posterior Distributions
-For each factor, interaction, and covariate the model averaged posterior distributions per level is displayed, with on the x-axis the factor and on the y-axis the density.
+For each factor, interaction, and covariate, the model averaged posterior distributions per level are displayed, with on the x-axis the factor and on the y-axis the density.
 The posterior distribution for each level can either be displayed in the same plot, or by different plots for each level.

 #### Model Averaged Q-Q plot
 With Q-Q plot the normality of the residuals can be inspected visually.
 The theoretical quantiles are presented on the x-axis and standardized residuals on y-axis.
 The more dots are on the diagonal line, the more the data are normally distributed.